- Dealing with Sexual Abuse: A Young Person's Insights

 UNICEF provides information on children's rights, child development and protection.

-'When Daddy Hits the Table' and 'When Mummy shots' are Aboriginal stories, written as a pair, to acknowledge that both parents can display angry behaviour.
+'When Daddy Hits the Table' and 'When Mummy shouts' are Aboriginal stories, written as a pair, to acknowledge that both parents can display angry behaviour.
 The story is about children living with a parent who is angry, a teacher at the school noticing that something is wrong at home and the wider family being there to listen and offer support.
 The books can be ordered using the link above.

 Protective Behaviours offer a comprehensive range of resources open to the community providing an extensive array of leaning materials including storybooks, lesson plan workbooks, cd-roms activity sheets, puppetry and visual learning aids.